Nacoa was recognised with The Queen’s Award for Voluntary Service, in the Queen’s Diamond Jubilee year.

 £1,000 + more

-... a framed certificate, a trophy personalised with their name, and £500 of advertising from DB Recovery Resources, as well as international publicity.
+... a framed certificate to hand on their wall and over £500 of advertising from DB Recovery Resources, as well as international publicity.

-The Awards Committee will reveal more prizes in all categories on 30 April 2017.
+The Awards Committee will reveal more prizes in all categories nearer the event ~ each will personally choose an individual to support.

 DB Recovery Resources will award to one winner